atoms-ufrj/playmol/docs/commands.md

 The example above uses Packmol to create a random packing of molecules with density equal to 0.602214 Da/Å³ (1.0 g/cm³) in which one copy of molecule 1 is centered at the origin and 1000 copies of molecule 2 are packed with random positions and random orientations.
-The desired mininum intermolecular atomic distance is initially set to 3.0 Å, but Packmol will keep reducing the tolerance in 90% until the packing is successful.
+The desired minimum intermolecular atomic distance is initially set to 3.0 Å, but Packmol will keep reducing the tolerance in 90% until the packing is successful.
 Finally, a [LAMMPS data file] is generated.